decert-me/rareskills-solana-course/src/en/chapter_9.md

 To understand attribute-like and custom derive macros in Rust, we first need to briefly cover implementation structs in Rust.

-## Implementations for structs: impl
+## Implementations for structs: `impl`

 The following struct should be straightforward to understand.
 What gets interesting is when we create functions that operate on a particular struct.
-The way we do this is with impl:
+The way we do this is with `impl`:

 ```
 struct Person {